mku11/Salmon-AES-CTR/README.md

 * Protected nonce sequences: Sequence ranges are stored in app protected space (Android only).
 * Tamper-Proof nonce sequences: Tampering is detected using an encrypted SHA256 checksum (Win10/11 only).
 * Admin-Protected nonce sequences: Additional protection from non-admin users (Salmon Windows Service Win10/11 only).
+* Python parallel processing (multiple cpus) in Windows is very slow unlike Linux.
+* Javascript service worker handler does not support parallel processing.
+* Javascript implementation is ESM so to work in Node.js you need to use --experimental-vm-modules

 ## Salmon API Samples
 API usage is consistent across languages with slight variations on naming conventions.
 Note that the javascript/typescript libraries are based on async IO so you will need to use 'await' most of the time.